 nchan: Input.
-The number of channels that you want to retrieve (≥ 1) .
+The number of channels that you want to retrieve (≥ 1).

-- chnames: Input.
+chnames: Input.
 The list of channel names.
 Each element of chnames [0..nchan-1] is a pointer to a null-terminated string.
 Note that the number of channels requested, and their names, must not be changed after the first call to fget_ch.
-It is assumed that the first channel in the list has the fastest sample rate of any of the requested channels. - npoint: Input.
+It is assumed that the first channel in the list has the fastest sample rate of any of the requested channels.

+npoint: Input.
 The number of points requested from the first channel.
 (May change with each call.)

-locations: Input.
-The locations in memory where the arrays corresponding to each channel should be placed are locations[0..nchan-1].
-(May change with each call.)

-- files(): Input.
-The name of a function, which takes no arguments, and returns a pointer to a null-terminated character string.
+- locations: Input.
+The locations in memory where the arrays corresponding to each channel should be placed are locations [0..nchan-1].
+(May change with each call.) - files(): Input.
+A pointer to a function, which takes no arguments, and returns a pointer to a nullterminated character string.
 This string is the name of the file to look in for FRAME format data.
 If no further frames remain in the file, then the function files() is called again.
 When this function returns a null pointer, it is assumed that no further data remains.
 A useful utility function called framefiles() has been provided with GRASP, and may be used as this argument.
+(May change with each call.) - filedes(): Input.
+This argument is used if and only if the previous argument, fgetinput.files is NULL.
+If fgetinput.files is not NULL then this argument is not used.
+This argument is a pointer to a function, which takes no arguments, and returns an integer file descriptor.
+The integer returned is a file descriptor for a file containing FRAME format data.
+If no further frames remain in the file, then the function filedes() is called again.
+When this function returns a negative file descriptor, it is assumed that no further data remains.
 (May change with each call.) - inlock: Input.
 Set to zero, return all data; set to non-zero, return only the locked sections of data.
-If set nonzero, then on output fgetoutput.locklow and fgetoutput.lockhi will be set. - seek: Input.
+If set nonzero, then on output fgetoutput.locklow and fgetoutput.lockhi will be set.

+- seek: Input.
 Set to zero, return data.
 Set to non-zero, seek past the data, performing all normal operations, but do not actually write any data into the arrays pointed to by locations[0..nchan-1].
 (May change with each call.)
 This is useful for skipping rapidly past uninteresting regions of data, for example, the first few minutes after coming into lock. - calibrate: Input.
 If set non-zero, return calibration information.
 If set to zero, do not return calibration information.
 (May change with each call.)